DaveBackus/Data_Bootcamp_Book/py-fun1.md

 * Type `help(function)` in the IPython console.
 * Type `function` in the Object inspector.

+Try each of them with the functions `print`, `type`, and `len`.
+What do you see?
 We use the **object inspector** a lot.
 If it fails, either because there's no help or the help is incomprehensible, we fall back on Google fu.

 **Exercise.**  What is the length of the string `d = '11.32'`?
 Does the answer make sense to you?

 **Exercise.** What do the functions `min()` and `sorted()` do?
-(It's conventional to include the parentheses to remind us that they're functions.  when we use them, the parentheses are required.)
+(It's conventional to include the parentheses to remind us that they're functions.
+When we use them, the parentheses are required.)
 Apply them to `'some'` and see what happens.

 **Exercise.** Are there other functions that interest you?
 See [here](https://docs.python.org/3.4/library/functions.html) for the official list.
 Pick one and construct an example that uses it.